|

 Meanwhile, when souls return to heaven, their past memories, wills and thoughts will become all the clearer as they approach it.
 That is why the return to heaven is not termed "being reincarnated," but "being resurrected."

-(The Foundations of the Soul)
+(The Foundations of the Spirit)

 Babies or children who die young on earth continue to grow up in heaven.